 Filing For A K-1 Visa With Johnson & Masumi

 Speak to the Northern Virginia immigration attorneys at Johnson & Masumi for more information about how you can begin your K-1 visa application.
 The firm specializes in immigration cases, including fiancé visas, work visas, green cards, deportation proceedings and family immigration, among other areas.
-Johnson & Masumi provides potential clients with free consultations to help understand your case and recommend a course of action tailored to your needs.
+Johnson & Masumi provides potential clients with consultations to help understand your case and recommend a course of action tailored to your needs.